-The ICWCT was initiated as a response to a recommendation at UNESCO’s General Conference in 1980, and has been organized in Norway every second year since 1984.
+The ICWCT was initiated as a response to a recommendation by UNESCO and has been organized in Norway every second year since 1984.
 It is directed towards professionals who have been working for some years within the field of wood conservation.
 The ICWCT covers a wide range of interdisciplinary topics relating to both buildings and objects made of wood.
-Theoretical and practical aspects of wood conservation are given equal consideration.
-Interesting cultural heritage sites constructed in wood will be visited during the course.
+Due to continued international travel restrictions, the ICWCT 2022 will be held online.

 The course on People-Centred Approaches to the Conservation of Nature and Culture – also called the People, Nature, Culture course and hereafter abbreviated to PNC - is a flagship capacity building activity of the World Heritage Leadership Programme.
 This course is dedicated to World Heritage site managers/coordinators and heritage practitioners working in the LAC region.
 The course will be held online in February 2022 and will be delivered in Spanish.

 ICCROM is kickstarting its Heritage Recovery Programme in Mosul, a two-year capacity building programme organized in collaboration with UNESCO and the University of Mosul and with the financial support of the Government of the United Arab Emirates and the European Union.

 Location: Online component and follow-up projects in the participants’ home countries

 National Museum, Brazil.
 Notre Dame, Paris.
 Shuri Castle, Japan.
 Table Mountain, South Africa.
 Invaluable heritage resources get destroyed in catastrophic fires every year.
 In most cases, they are highly preventable.
 In order to develop tailored solutions, it is important to better understand the nature of fire risk for heritage and work with relevant stakeholders.